To purchase the score and performance materials, please get in touch.

 Duration: 8 minutes

-World Premiere: April 28, 2017, Thomas Piercy (clarinet), Christopher Yohmei Blasdel (shakuhachi), Makoto Aruga (vibraphone), Go Mochizuki (mandolin), Yumiko Tanaka (bass shamisen), presented by the Tokyo to New York concert series at Ohmi Gakudo, Tokyo Opera City.
+World Premiere: April 28, 2017, Thomas Piercy (conductor), Christopher Yohmei Blasdel (shakuhachi), Ryuta Iwase (bass clarinet), Makoto Aruga (vibraphone), Go Mochizuki (mandolin), Sansuzu Tsuruzawa (bass shamisen), presented by Tonada Productions as part of the Tokyo to New York concert series at Ohmi Gakudo, Tokyo Opera City.

 Unlike traditional piano or string quintets, Quintet is a work for mixed ensemble of Japanese and Western instruments.